-External Affiliations: Appointed to the Board of Directors for the Eleanor Roosevelt Val-Kill Partnership, an organization dedicated to illuminating Eleanor's expansive legacy at her home in Hyde Park and beyond
+Affiliations: In addition to being a proud member of the Digital Life Initiative, Michael is affiliated with the XR Collaboratory (XRC) in Cornell University's Department of Computer and Information Science (Cornell Tech).
+He also serves on the Board of Directors for the Eleanor Roosevelt Val-Kill Partnership, an organization dedicated to illuminating Eleanor's legacy of social justice at her home in Hyde Park and beyond.

-Education: Vega School of Design and Branding, Royal Academy of Music (RAM), King's College London, Royal Academy of Dramatic Art (RADA), and the University of Cambridge.
+Education: Undergraduate Studies (South Africa) – Vega School of Design and Branding.
+Graduate Studies (United Kingdom) – Royal Academy of Music, King's College London, Royal Academy of Dramatic Art, and University of Cambridge.

-Art Direction & Design: As a trained art director, Michael worked for Network BBDO (South Africa), and Citigroup Investment Bank and Kramer (United Kingdom).
-He is also responsible for the Digital Life Initiative’s design and branding materials.
+Design: Michael worked as an Art Director for Network BBDO (South Africa), as well as Citigroup Investment Bank and Kramer (United Kingdom).